CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus-details.md

 | 14<br><br> |  Skills: PowerPoint Ch.
 3<br><br>| PowerPoint Ch.
 3 (SimBook reading and SIMnet project)<br>PowerPoint Capstone Project|
 | 15 | Concepts: Web Technology Lab<br>Office Apps Integraton | Web Technology Lab - LinkedIn<br>Integrated Project |
 | 16 | FINALS | Final Exam|

-### Department/Division Contact
-If you have any issues in our classroom, the course content or with me, I would ask that you first address the issue directly with me.
-If you feel that the issue remains unresolved even after speaking with me, you may contact the following individuals to whom I report.

-* Department Chair: Gary Tucker | <a href="tel:281-290-2957">281-290-2957</a> | <a href="mailto:gary.d.tucker@lonestar.edu">gary.d.tucker@lonestar.edu</a>
-* Dean: Steven Kahla | <a href="tel:281-655-3788">281-655-3788</a> | <a href="mailto:steven.c.kahla@lonestar.edu">steven.c.kahla@lonestar.edu</a>